 Secretariat

 The Commission members are supported by a small secretariat which undertakes research, analysis and consultation in support of law reform recommendations.
 The Secretariat also provides the Commission with administrative and secretarial support.
-Secretariat staff are employees of the Department of Justice and Attorney-General.
+Secretariat staff are employees of the Department of Justice.

 • Matthew Corrigan